My children are worried about coming to Camp and seeing their other parent. What should I tell them?

 Overcoming Barriers follows a strict confidentiality policy with all camper information.
 This means we don’t share personal information about a family with other families at Camp.
 Campers can chose to share their stories with one another as they choose Campers are not allowed to take photos or video at Camp.

 What is included in the service agreement?

-The service agreement covers a great deal of details related to Camp including confidentiality, expectations for parents and for kids, payment and refund rules, and aftercare policies.
-Applicants will receive a Draft copy of the Service Agreement for review.
-Contact us for a copy of the Draft Service Agreement.
+The service agreement covers lots of details related to Camp including confidentiality, expectations for parents and for kids, payment and refund rules, and aftercare policies.
+Applicants will receive a Draft copy of the Service Agreement for review if invited to move to the intake process.

 How do families apply for Family Camp?